This document describes how to contribute changes to

 Note that the project continues to use LP: #NNNNN format for closing launchpad bugs rather than GitHub Issues.

 cloud-init committer will review your changes and

 follow up in the pull request.
-Look at the Code Review Process doc to understand the following steps.
+Look at the Code Review Process documentation to understand the following steps.

 Feel free to ping and/or join